Fiber and Weight Loss is there a Connection?

 - Buckwheat flour for corn flour

 - Green Peas for carrots

 - Fruit cobblers for cakes

 Seeds and nuts: such as chia, pumpkin seeds, hemp, almonds, ground flax

 Low carb high fiber vegetables: such as fennel, cauliflower, broccoli, asparagus, cabbage, chard, spinach, celery, and radishes

 Low carb high fiber fruits: strawberries, blackberries, raspberries, blueberries, cherries,

 Gluten-Free, high fiber whole grains: quinoa, buckwheat, corn, and brown rice

-In conclusion, following a high-fiber diet may be as effective for weight loss as a diet that limits calories, sodium, sugar and saturated fats as per study in the Annals of Internal Medicine.
-Also, high fiber food in terms of volume is lower in calories than low fiber food as per Mayo Clinic
+Following a high-fiber diet may be as effective for weight loss as a diet that limits calories, sodium, sugar and saturated fats as per study in the Annals of Internal Medicine.
+Also, high fiber foods in terms of volume is lower in calories than low fiber food as per Mayo Clinic.